 For example, if you had two products that individually were $50 and $40, but you offered them as a bundle for $80, your customers would be thrilled about a slight price break and would be much more inclined to buy the bundle.

 But if you were to offer the same two products for $100, you might make some sales, but most people will catch on to your shady antics pretty quickly – and there goes your reputation.

 When bundling memberships or membership perks, it’s important to recognize that you’re dealing with recurring payments.
 So even though your member might be getting a great deal, bundling might create problems for you if the value of the bundle doesn’t consistently deliver on the promises you made.

 The science of consumption and recurring products is actually quite interesting, and I highly recommend this read on the benefits and dangers from the Harvard Business Review.

 Recording and reviewing analytics about how your customers are behaving is important for your business, period.
 But with pricing it can be a powerful tool to use when trying to determine if a price change (raising or lowering or even completely changing your offering) is necessary.

-For example, if you started a basket weaving membership site that started out at $15/month and noticed that many of your members were canceling their subscriptions after 2 months on average.
 In this scenario, it might be appropriate for you to offer a lifetime subscription for a $45 flat fee.
-This way, you would be receiving “3 months” of revenue up front and your customers will have unlimited access to the content you are already providing.
+This way, you would be receiving “3 months” of revenue up front, and your customers would have unlimited access to the content you are already providing.